Ketchu13/OctoPrint-Enclosure/README.md

 ## Plugin configuration

 You need to enable what do you want the plugin to control.
-Settings from plugin version < 3.6 are not compatible anymore, you will loose all settings after upgrading the plugin.
+Settings from plugin version < 3.6 are not compatible anymore, you will lose all settings after upgrading the plugin.

 There are mainly two types of configuration on the plugin, Inputs and Outputs.